davebasler/Python-experimental/README.md

 # Python-experimental
-Some small experiments with Python
+Some small Experiments with Python